ProfAkymbo/kubernetes/README.md

 ### step 1

-We will be installing add updating the apt repository before installing any package
+We will be installing and updating the apt repository before installing any package

 ```
 sudo apt-get update